Collab4Sloth/Documentation/doc/docs/Started/Installation/cluster_source.md

 ---
-icon: simple/linuxcontainers
+icon: material/remote-desktop

 ---

-# On Linux from source files
+# Cluster from source files

-The following installation procedure describes how to install `SLOTH` from source files.
+The following installation procedure describes how to install `SLOTH` from source files on a supercomputer.
+Here, the description is based on an installation done on CCRT Topaze.

-It is assumed that the user has a Unix environment with a recent GCC compiler (C++20 compatible) and MPI libraries.
-Obviously, Git is also needed to clone source files.

-The following procedure is mainly based on the installation procedure of a [parallel MPI version of `MFEM`](https://mfem.org/building/).
+This procedure is mainly based on the installation procedure [from source files on local computer](sources.md).
-Only the installation of SuiteSparse will be added.

-## __Getting source files__
+## __Getting source files on local computer__

 The first step consists in cloning `MFEM`, `METIS`, `HYPRE` and `SuiteSparse`.